rtoy/cmucl/BUILDING.md

    If it doesn't inform you of this, you can skip directly to the last phase d).

-c) Recompiling the C runtime code, producing the "lisp" binary file
+1. Recompiling the C runtime code, producing the "lisp" binary file

    This step is only needed if you haven't yet got a suitable lisp binary, or if the internals.h file has changed during genesis (of